 Throughout all of these experiences and opportunities and interactions with such a variety of subject matter, ages of students, and settings of instruction, I feel that I have found my niche within the world of education.
 Tutoring is where I feel most comfortable and where I want to be within education.
 Public education and classroom settings, in certain cases, do not offer the best environment for students to develop understanding and take real ownership of the knowledge they are learning.
 I find the atmosphere and environment tutoring offers to foster a stronger connection between the student and the teacher.
 I have found repeatedly that this can lead to a much larger impact and positive development of the student.
 Tutoring offers the teacher a more potent influence, as well as allows them to work and assist and instruct to the specific needs and styles of every student.

-University of Northern Florida - Bachelors, Middle Grades Math/Science Education
+Undergraduate Degree: University of Northern Florida - Bachelors, Middle Grades Math/Science Education

 ACT Composite: 31

 ACT Reading: 30

 ACT Science: 30

 I believe that education is one of the most effective ways to better a person’s life.
 Education will help lead students to a better and more informed path in life.
 Education develops cognitive skills, such as analysis and evaluation and deductive reasoning and logic, that will enable the students to really have their eyes open to the world and the opportunities it may present to them.
 Education is also a way for a lot of students to find self-confidence and self-worth that may not be supported or developed many other places or times in their lives.
 Having a positive impact on a human being’s life is the greatest reward I can think of in my life.

 What might you do in a typical first session with a student?